solvialab/infragate-landing/docs/features.md

 - **CIDR pool management** — admins pre-populate a pool of /24 ranges; each cluster allocates one on deploy and releases it on destroy
 - **Multi-pool support** — configure 1–N node pools per cluster, each with independent node count, OCPU, RAM, and storage sizing
 - **Shape sync from OCI** - Admin Configuration includes **Sync from OCI** for VM shapes, pulling OKE-compatible shapes for the current region/tenancy and merging them into `allowed_shapes` while preserving existing labels/toggles
+- **K8s version sync from OCI** - Admin Configuration can refresh available OKE versions for the configured region so deploy options and upgrade recommendation pills stay aligned with newly published patch versions
 - **Sync fallback behavior** - if OCI shape sync is unavailable (credentials/policy/network), existing `allowed_shapes` remain unchanged and admins can continue with manual shape curation from `oci ce node-pool-options get --node-pool-option-id all`
 - **Shape-aware K8s picker** - deploy form Kubernetes options are filtered by the selected VM shape and region, and only include admin-enabled versions with OKE node-image compatibility for that shape.
 If compatibility lookup fails, the picker is fail-closed (no permissive fallback list), preventing invalid shape/version combinations before apply
 - **Node image selection** - admins configure allowed OCI compute images; users select an image on the deploy form or leave it as auto-select (latest OKE-compatible image).
 Templates can lock a specific image.
 Recommended onboarding flow: sync shapes from OCI first, then curate images from `oci ce node-pool-options get --node-pool-option-id all`